HugoXK/CV/README.md

 # CV
-This repository will store my latest CV for reference
+This repository will store my latest CV for reference.

+Please feel free to contact me if you have any interest.

+Dissemination and commercial use without permission are strictly forbidden.